kirarpit/connect4/README.md

-# Training Aritificial Neural Networks to play Connect 4
+# Solving board games like Connect4 using RL

-This repository contains implementation of multiple Deep Reinforcement Learning algorithms using which an Artificial Neural Net(ANN) is trained to play board games like Connect4 and Tic-Tac-Toe.
-Since, these algorithms are very general, they can be applied in many areas to solve a lot more challenging problems as well.

-Another purpose of this repository is to get a good intuition of how different reinforcement learning algorithms work, what are their pros and cons, and how do they differ from each other.
-Hence, to support experimentation and given how machine learning is all about tweaking the hyper-parameters, a general framework is implemented with every module being highly customisable.
+This repository contains implementation of multiple Reinforcement Learning(RL) algorithms using which an Artificial Neural Net(ANN) is trained to play board games like Connect4 and TicTacToe.
+Another purpose of this repository is to get a good intuition of how different RL algorithms work, what are their pros and cons, and how do they differ from each other.
+Hence, to support experimentation and given how machine learning is all about tweaking the hyper-parameters, a general RL framework is implemented with every module being highly customisable.

 ## How it works
 In general how the code works is you take 2 player objects, 1 environment object and run the environment.
 Player objects come with their default brains which are essentially the underlying algorithms.
 However, you can make a custom brain object and assign it to a player which will override its default brain.
 See and run examples for more info.
-Note: The working directory should be set as the src folder of this repo.

 ## How to run
 - Set the src folder of this repository as the working directory.

   `export PYTHONPATH=$PYTHONPATH:src`
-- Run one of the examples.
-For example, DDQN Tic Tac Toe player against minimax.
+- Run examples.
+For example, DDQN player against minimax playing TicTacToe.

   `python3 examples/T3-DDQNvsMinimax.py`